-Applications for summer 2014 support must be submitted online through the Student Grants & Fellowship database by the deadline.
-It is expected that awards will be announced in early April.
+Applications must be submitted online through the Student Grants & Fellowships database http://studentgrants.yale.edu/

-4) A confidential evaluation from the proposed faculty mentor, including evaluation of the qualifications and potential of the student, the scholarly and pedagogic merits of the proposed project, the student’s role in the development of the proposal, and a detailed plan for the supervision of the project.
-In addition, the proposed mentor should include a summary of current grant support and the potential availability
+- A recommendation letter from the proposed Yale faculty mentor, including evaluation of the qualifications and potential of the student, the scholarly and pedagogic merits of the proposed project, the student’s role in the development of the proposal, and a detailed plan for the supervision of the project.
+View the instructions on what should be included in the letter.